Archaeology-ABM/NASSA-hub/guide-for-submissions.md

 Once one reviewer is satisfied, the Pull Request will be unblocked and available for merging into the library's main branch.

 You'll be able to wait further for other pending reviewers or merge it by clicking on the green button at the bottom of the Conversation tab.
-If left unattended for too long, a Pull Request with a full green light will eventually be merged by a core member.
+If left unattended for too long, a Pull Request with a full green light will eventually be merged by a maintainer.

 ![](assets/images/guide/merge-unblocked.png)